 #SoulCare: Radical Happiness

-A program about happiness and activism with authors Koleka Putuma (South Africa), Jens Meijen (Belgium) and Radna Fabias, Munganyende Hélène Christelle, Hassnae Bouazza (moderator), singer Bahghi and dancer Gil Gomes Leal.
-English and Dutch spoken.
+A program about happiness and activism with authors including Koleka Putuma (South Africa) and Jens Meijen (Belgium), as well as Radna Fabias, Munganyende Hélène Christelle, Hassnae Bouazza (moderator), and singer Bahghi and dancer Gil Gomes Leal.
+In Engl

 Je kan een donatie toevoegen / You can add a donation.

 "Joy is an act of resistance" is a slogan that is gaining traction.
 Can happiness be a form of activism?
 Is there such a thing as restful resistance?
 And why is self-care so important?
-These questions constituted the foundation of the final program of this first, online part of the Winternachten International Literature Festival 2021 - you ended up in a warm bath of radical inspiration.
+These questions constituted the foundation of this concluding program of the first, online part of the Winternachten International Literature Festival 2021 - a warm bath of radical inspiration.

-Mitchell's work is one of the sources of inspiration for programme maker Fleur Jeras, together with the poetry of the South African poet and performer Koleka Putuma - especially her poem Black Joy from the volume Collective Amnesia.
-Poet Alfred Schaffer, who translated Putuma's poetry into Dutch for the magazine Terras, wrote the following in the magazine Groene Amsterdammer: "You could say that Putuma in looking for a way out of the impasse with Collective Amnesia; she must escape the expectations of both the white and black public.
+Mitchell's work was one source of inspiration for programmer Fleur Jeras, as was the poetry of the South African poet and performer Koleka Putuma - especially her poem Black Joy from the volume Collective Amnesia.
+Poet Alfred Schaffer, who translated Putuma's poetry into Dutch for Terras magazine, wrote the following in the magazine Groene Amsterdammer: "You could say that Putuma in looking for a way out of the impasse with Collective Amnesia; she must escape the expectations of both the white and black public.
 Love could be an escape route."